couchbaselabs/sequoia/README.md

 ## Testing

 In Sequoia a test consists of a scope spec and a test spec.
 The top-level config.yml file denotes which files to use for the test.
-Alternetaively, command line args can be used to provide -scope and -test to run.
+Alternetaively, command line args can be used to explicitely specify which scope and test to use when testing.

 ```bash
 # use defaults from config.yml